MeaganLapworth/meagan-writes-life-website/README.md

 # meagan-writes-life-website
-get-em-girl-van-and-lifestyle-blog
+personal-blog
-creating an informational blog for solo women traveling and overlanding in their vehicles, offering tips from personal experience through story-telling coded in HTML, CSS, Javascript
+creating a portfolio of writings with storytelling, both fictional and autobiographical, with information for anyone and multiple topics coded in HTML, CSS, Javascript